top of page

 10/21/2023 @8:45am

-We need to scout the trails following all the recent storms but intend to build a ride with something for everyone with an off-road ready SUV or truck.
+We scouted the trails following all the recent storms and built a ride with something for everyone who has an off-road ready SUV or truck.
 These two parks spread out with trails in all directions, providing lots of opportunities to have some challenging fun or avoid most (but maybe not all) obstacles and stick to the taking in the scenery.
 The day will begin in a 4x4 practice area so you can warm up or build your skills before heading out into deeper desert.

 We'll take pauses along the way to take in the views, meet other drivers and riders, and have a long lunch.
 We'll also try and make it out to the visitor's center on the far side of Anza-Borrego.
 Once the off-roading is done, we'll lead an on-road group out to the nearby town of Borrego Springs to take in the famous larger-than-life metal sculptures that dot the landscape.